leesangjun1903/Data-Science-and-ML-Application/Theory/readme.md

 # ETC
 Reproducing Kernel Hilbert Space, Mercer’s Theorem, Eigenfunctions, Nystr¨ om Method, and Use of Kernels in Machine Learning: Tutorial and Survey, Benyamin Ghojogh
+An Introduction to Reproducing Kernel Hilbert Spaces and Why They are So Useful, Grace Wahba